Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Semi-Supervised SDP

 \begin{proof} For any $n\in\mathbb{N}$, we have

 Then Chebyshev's inequality ensures

 \end{proof}

-\begin{remark} This result does not require the random variables to be identically distributed.
-In fact, the distributions may depend on $n$.
-And random variables associated with different $n$ are not necessary to be independent. \end{remark} \begin{lemma} Let $G \sim \G(n,\frac{d}{n})$, $x$ be the labels, $\mathcal{R}$ be the revealed indices and $\tilde{A} = A - \frac{d}{n}\1\1^\tp$ be its centered adjacency matrix.
+\begin{remark} Compared with a standard large deviation theory, this result allows the random variables to not be identically distributed.
+And more importantly, the distributions can depend on $n$.
+Furthermore, the random variables associated with different $n$ are not necessary to be independent. \end{remark} \begin{lemma} Let $G \sim \G(n,\frac{d}{n})$, $x$ be the labels, $\mathcal{R}$ be the revealed indices and $\tilde{A} = A - \frac{d}{n}\1\1^\tp$ be its centered adjacency matrix.
 Define

 Then for any $\epsilon >0$, with high probability,